nicklansley/nick-stable-diffusion/README.md

 If you click an image in the library, it will open a new advanced page with the settings that made that image already preset so you can manipulate it further.

+## Example Workflow
+1. Start with the 'simple' page and type in a prompt and keep the default creation of 3 images.
+2. Click to send the request.
+3. Review the images as they appear on the page and adjust the prompt to tune the results.
+4. Once you are getting close to the art you are looking for, expand the number of images up to a maximum of 30.
+5. If you are happy with the direction the images are going in,, click on the 'Library' page button to review them in the library.
+6. Click on an image in the library to open a new advanced page with all the settings used to create that image pre-filled, and the image set as the input image for further manipulation.
+7. Adjust the number of images to be created to, say 10 and click to send the request.
+The first result will be close to the chosen image because the same seed was used that originally created it.
+8. Start reducing the amount of change allowed by the AI by adjusting the 'Change' slider to closer to a lower percentage value.
+The images will be very similar to the original image.
+9. If you want greater variety, remove the seed value, so a random seed starts being used.
+10. As you finesse the images, you can start increasing its size by adjusting the 'height' and 'width' sliders to a higher value.
+The images will be larger and more detailed.
+11. Adjust the 'scale' control to vary the 'polish' of the images.
+The higher the value, the more 'polished' the images will be (although this is subjective!)
+12. If a 'better' image arrives but you want to finesses it, refresh the Library page then click on that image, and return to step 6.
+12. Keep reducing the value of the 'Change' slider to tune the final look.

 ## API

 The API is a simple RESTful API that can be used by the UI to send requests to the backend.